stentorium/stentor/api/reviews/stentor-utils.api.md

 // Warning: (ae-missing-release-tag) "removeTagsWithContent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public (undocumented)
+// @public
 export function removeTagsWithContent(speech: string, tags: string[]): string;

+// Warning: (ae-missing-release-tag) "requestSlotValueToString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function requestSlotValueToString(value: RequestSlotValues): string;

 // Warning: (ae-missing-release-tag) "responsesContain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function responsesContain(intent: Intent | Handler, character: string): boolean;

-// Warning: (ae-missing-release-tag) "sanitizePhoneNumber" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function sanitizePhoneNumber(phoneNumber: string): string;